 The Industry Spotlight series features global leaders who are using model-based test solutions and HIL technology for their leading-edge projects in the power electronics and power systems industry.

-Tilo Buehler, Global Product Manager; Luca Cicognani, Strategic Partnerships Manager; and Michele Fusero, Senior R&D Engineer at the Grid Automation Business Unit, discuss the key advantages of using Typhoon HIL C-HIL technology for designing and testing Hitachi Energy Power Grids e-mesh controls.
+Tilo Buehler, Global Product Manager; Luca Cicognani, Strategic Partnerships Manager; and Michele Fusero, Senior R&D Engineer at the Grid Automation Business Unit, discuss the key advantages of using Typhoon HIL C-HIL technology for designing and testing Hitachi Energy e-mesh controls.

 Tilo Buehler: Typhoon Hardware-in-the-Loop was the tool of choice as an integral part of our toolchain, where the process of the integration starts with the actual design works all the way into the operational part.